mervynvangenechten/fipguide.github.io/content/operator/sncb/index.en.md

 ### On the train

 If no ticket counter is available or open, a ticket can be purchased on board the train from the conductor if approached immediately.
 According to SNCB, a surcharge of 9 euros is charged here. [^2]
+Discounted FIP tickets from any station can be bought on board the train from the conductor without a 9 euro surcharge.

 ## Discounts